Twon/Alignment/docs/alignment_in_C++.md

 };
 ```

-Thankfully in this example, that's not a huge problem, but as soon the initialisation order of data members matter
-this restriction creates problems.
-For this reason, worrying about data layout is something best left to compilers
-or library vendors unless explicitly required.
+Thankfully in this example, that's not a huge problem, but as soon the initialisation order of data members matter this restriction creates problems.
+For this reason, worrying about data layout is something best left to compilers or library vendors unless explicitly required.
 Let's consider a case when this is explicitly required.

 ## Alignment requirements for vectorisation
 Modern processors are built with SIMD capabilities.
-That is the ability to execute instructions on multiple
-data elements using specialised instructions, which allows for a form of parallelism known as instruction level
+That is the ability to execute instructions on multiple data elements using specialised instructions, which allows for a form of parallelism known as instruction level parallelism.
-parallelism.

 [[SIMD PICTURE]]

-One side effect of using these instructions is that in some case they require using aligned data (resulting
-in alignment exceptions when not aligned), and when they do work with unaligned data they may generate
-multiple loads or stores across the CPU bus when they straddle a CPU cache boundary (typically 32 or 64
-bytes) resulting in a performance slow down.
-For direct interaction with these instructions, one must use
-an extension to the fundamental types provided by the C++ standard, in part because of these instructions a
-dependent on the underlying architecture of the process.
-So for instance compilers supporting the x86 or
-x64 architectures provide support for the use of the __m128 and __m256 types, which at 128-bits and 256-
-bits respectively are larger are larger than any of the existing fundamental types in the language.
-However, these still have alignment requirements matching those of the fundamental types of the language, namely that
-alignment must be greater than or equal to these type's size.
-That is a __m128 must be aligned to a 128-bit or
-16-byte boundary or greater, and a __m256 must be aligned to a 256-bit or 32-byte boundary or greater.
+One side effect of using these instructions is that in some case they require using aligned data (resulting in alignment exceptions when not aligned), and when they do work with unaligned data they may generate multiple loads or stores across the CPU bus when they straddle a CPU cache boundary (typically 32 or 64 bytes) resulting in a performance slow down.
+For direct interaction with these instructions, one must use an extension to the fundamental types provided by the C++ standard, in part because of these instructions a dependent on the underlying architecture of the process.
+So for instance compilers supporting the x86 or x64 architectures provide support for the use of the __m128 and __m256 types, which at 128-bits and 256-bits respectively are larger are larger than any of the existing fundamental types in the language.
+However, these still have alignment requirements matching those of the fundamental types of the language, namely that alignment must be greater than or equal to these type's size.
+That is a __m128 must be aligned to a 128-bit or 16-byte boundary or greater, and a __m256 must be aligned to a 256-bit or 32-byte boundary or greater.
 This raises the question how did compilers ensure these alignment requirements are guaranteed?
-Peaking at
-the definition of this type in the Visual Studio compiler provides some insights, namely compilers support this
-alignment requirement with a compiler specific extension:
+Peaking at the definition of this type in the Visual Studio compiler provides some insights, namely compilers support this alignment requirement with a compiler specific extension:

 ```cpp
 /*